cometbft/cometbft/docs/rfc/tendermint-core/rfc-020-onboarding-projects.rst

 verbosity.
 While the log statements in the code do describe useful events, taken as a whole the system is not particularly tractable, and particularly at the Debug level, not useful.
-One solution to this problem is to identify log messages that might be (e.g. increment a counter for certian kinds of errors)
+One solution to this problem is to identify log messages that might be (e.g. increment a counter for certain kinds of errors)

 One approach might be to look at various logging statements, particularly debug statements or errors that are logged but not returned, and see if